Skimlinks/affiliated forum links

 Separately, but working in exactly the same way, we use affiliated links for Tesco – again if you notice any issues with these, please let us know.

 I use cashback sites.
 How will this affect me?
-Back to top

 We spoke to cashback sites following user concerns Skimlinks may lead to clicks not being tracked.
 They told us they operate on a 'last cookie wins' basis, so provided you click through to the retailer via the relevant cashback site, it should work like normal.

-For belt 'n' braces, if you're planning to buy via a cashback site then use one browser for cashback sites and a separate one for the forum, or alternatively cutting and pasting the link into your internet brower address bar, as then it won't be tracked (see below for why).
+For belt 'n' braces, if you're planning to buy via a cashback site then use one browser for cashback sites and a separate one for the forum, or alternatively cutting and pasting the link into your internet browser address bar, as then it won't be tracked (see below for why).

 No. In a trial of this software in 2011, the link would change, but we had many user complaints that they couldn't then copy and paste the original link, or see where it was going.